 On 26 October (Conference Day I), participants arrived at a venue close to Ohrid, Republic of Macedonia, for the UNITED network conference “Living Together: Transform a divided past into our common future”.
-Focusing on the topic of national reconciliation and nation-building, the conference was organised to offer participants the opportunity to learn about and discuss the topic, exchange ideas and best practices, and to network with other like-mindsc_6581ded activists from all over Europe.
+Focusing on the topic of national reconciliation and nation-building, the conference was organised to offer participants the opportunity to learn about and discuss the topic, exchange ideas and best practices, and to network with other like-minded activists from all over Europe.
 In the evening, participants got to know each other over informal icebreaking activities.

 The morning session of Day II began with personal introduction of staff and participants.
 Each person introduced themselves by telling the rest of the group about an aspect of their identity using a simple “I am” phrase.
 Examples included “I am a volunteer,” “I am a human,” “I am an activist,” “I am a dreamer,” “I am a global citizen,” “I am a pacifist,” – and, of course, “I am UNITED.”